manierim/adeditor/README.md

 ### Slow update after links creation/deletion

-This is probably due to the current relationship between Vue.js observables and map entities (waypoints and paths).
+This is probably due to the current relationship between Vue.js observables and map entities (waypoints and branches).

 A possible solution could be to make Vue.js observables "more static", and selectively update them basing on the exact type of operation performed on map entities.